Symmetric Arithmetic Circuits: Concluding Discussion

 There is a corresponding question for the permanent lower bound.
 That is, can the lower bound on square symmetric circuits for the permanent be extended to all fields of odd positive characteristic.
 This might be done by adapting our construction to analyse the counting width of the number of cycle covers of general graphs.
-Another approach would be to adapt our construction and choose $G$ so that the sum of the numbers of perfect matchings in $X(G)$ and $\tX(G)$ is a power of two.
-This would suffice to establish that $\mu(X(G))^2$ and $\mu(\tX(G))^2$ also differ by a power of two.
+Another approach would be to adapt our construction and choose $\Gamma$ so that the sum of the numbers of perfect matchings in $X(\Gamma)$ and $\tX(\Gamma)$ is a power of two.
+This would suffice to establish that $\mu(X(\Gamma))^2$ and $\mu(\tX(\Gamma))^2$ also differ by a power of two.

 We could consider more general symmetries.
 For example, the determinant has other symmetries besides simultaneous row and column permutations.
 The construction we use already yields a circuit which is symmetric not only with respect to these but also transposition of rows and columns.
 However, we could consider a richer group that allowed for arbitrary even permutations of the rows and columns.
-We conjecture that with this rich group of symmetries, a lower bound for the determinant could be established.
+In recent work~\cite{DWitcs22} we have been able to show, with this rich group of symmetries, an exponential lower bound for the determinant.
 It would be interesting to identify the exact boundary on the spectrum of symmetries between the tractability and the intractability of the determinant.

-Finally, it is reasonable to think that there are polynomials in $\VP$ which do not admit polynomial-size symmetric arithmetic circuits, by analogy with the case of Boolean circuits.
+Finally, it is reasonable to think that even just considering square-symmetric circuits, there are polynomials in $\VP$ which do not admit polynomial-size symmetric arithmetic circuits, by analogy with the case of Boolean circuits.
 Can we give an explicit example of such a polynomial?